noahjahn/docker-workshop/docs/cli.md

 docker exec CONTAINER ls -al /tmp
 ```

-This will execute `ls -al /tmp` inside the container and the close the shell once it's complete.
+This will execute `ls -al /tmp` inside the container and then close the shell once it's complete.
 It will not stop or exit the container.

 ::: tip run vs exec